-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead Corp Corporate logo 1 The Commission's logo is fully bilingual ~ Comms 2 Visible and tangible normalisation of Gaelic as a core element of the Scottish Land Commission's identity The Commission's corporate stationary including letterheads, compliment slips and business cards is fully bilingual ~ Comms 3 and signage Job titles, divisional and team names published bilingually across all channels including email signatures ~ Comms
+No. Outcome porate logo Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 1 Visible and tangible normalisation of Gaelic as a core element of the Scottish Land Commission's identity The Commission's logo is fully bilingual The Commission review it's logo to ensure equal respect to Gaelic and English, including through font size and colour √ ✓ Comms 2 and signage The Commission's corporate stationary including letterheads, compliment slips and business cards is fully bilingual ✓ Comms

+3 Job titles, divisional and team names published bilingually across all channels including email signatures ✓ Comms --- -- -- -- -- --- -- -- -- -------

-No. Outcome Current Practice and/or Action Required Current 2020 2021 2022 2023 2024 Lead 4 Publish corporate publications, e.g. Annual Report, bilingually ~ Comms Signa age 5 Visible and tangible External signs on office buildings and in parking areas are fully bilingual ~ Longman House User Group 6 normalisation of Gaelic as a core element of the Scottish Land Commission's identity and signage All internal signage is fully bilingual ~ Longman House User Group 7 Signs and information for the public in the building's reception area is fully bilingual where possible ~ Longman House User Group
+No. Outcome Current Practice and/or Action Required Current 2022 2023 2024 2025 2026 Lead 4 Publish corporate publications, e.g. Annual Report, bilingually ✓ Comms Signa Signage 5 Visible and tangible External signs on office buildings and in parking areas are fully bilingual ✓ Longman House User Group 6 normalisation of Gaelic as a core element of the Scottish Land Commission's identity and signage All internal signage is fully bilingual > Longman House User Group